DavidBuchanan314/anubis_offload/README.md

 You can do that, if you want - and there are browser extensions that do it: https://addons.mozilla.org/en-GB/firefox/addon/nopow/

-Personally I don't want to change my UA for all websites (because it breaks things), and curating a manual list of exceptions sounds even more tedious than waiting for PoW to complete.
+~~Personally I don't want to change my UA for all websites (because it breaks things), and curating a manual list of exceptions sounds even more tedious than waiting for PoW to complete.~~

+Actually, I believe the above extension figures out which pages need a spoofed UA automatically, maybe it's not so bad after all.
+UA spoofing seems like something more likely to be used by scrapers though, and therefore more likely to get patched out.

 ## What About CSP?